WMRN (AM): History

-WMRN and WMRN-FM were acquired by Jacor Communications in the 1990s, which later merged into Clear Channel Communications, the forerunner to today's iHeartMedia.
-Under Clear Channel's ownership, WMRN's traditional full-service/hometown format featuring a variety of locally-produced content was phased out, as syndicated talk programming began filling the station's afternoon and evening weekday schedule.
-Since the June 2019 retirement of longtime local morning host Jeff Ruth, WMRN airs no locally-produced weekday programming, except for local newscasts.
+WMRN and WMRN-FM were acquired by Jacor Communications in the 1990s.
+Jacor later merged into Clear Channel Communications, which subsequently became iHeartMedia.
+Under corporate ownership, WMRN’s traditional full-service format with extensive locally produced programming was gradually reduced, with syndicated talk programming filling much of the weekday schedule.

+Since the retirement of longtime local morning host Jeff Ruth in June 2019, WMRN has not aired regularly scheduled locally produced weekday programming, with the exception of local newscasts.